-The Directors of Brookfield Funds Management Limited (BFML), the Responsible Entity of Brookfield Australia Property Trust (the Trust), present their report together with the financial report of the Consolidated Entity, being the Trust and its controlled entities, for the financial year ended 31 December 2015 and the Independent Audit Report thereon.
-Brookfield Australia Investments Limited (the Company), the Trust and their controlled entities are referred to as Brookfield Australia Investments Group (the Group) in this report.
+The Directors of Brookfield Funds Management Limited (BFML), the Responsible Entity of Brookfield Australia Property Trust (the Trust), present their report together with the financial report of the Consolidated Entity, being the Trust and its controlled entities, for the financial year ended 31 December 2016 and the Independent Auditor's Report thereon.

-The Responsible Entity of the Trust is Brookfield Funds Management Limited, which has been the Responsible Entity since inception of the Trust.
+Brookfield Australia Investments Limited (the Company), the Trust and their controlled entities are collectively referred to as Brookfield Australia Investments Group (the Group) in this report.

-The registered office and principal place of business of the Responsible Entity is as follows:
+The Responsible Entity of the Trust is Brookfield Funds Management Limited, which has been the Responsible Entity since the inception of the Trust.

-Registered office Level 22, 135 King Street, Sydney NSW 2000 Principal place of business Level 22, 135 King Street, Sydney NSW 2000
+The registered office and principal place of business of the Responsible Entity is Level 22, 135 King Street, Sydney, NSW 2000.